What Is The Average Age For Erectile Dysfunction?

 • Treatments for prostate cancer

 Obesity increases the risk of multiple health complications, including erectile dysfunction.
 Vascular conditions can originally cause erectile dysfunction.
-Therefore, patients struggling with erectile dysfunction should be screened for these medical conditions, and other common diseases, including low testosterone levels.
+Therefore, patients struggling with erectile dysfunction should be screened for these medical conditions and other common diseases, including low testosterone levels.

-The effect of aging on sexual health
+The effect of ageing on sexual health

 Age and changes in the morphology of the reproductive organ

-Penile erection function is a neurovascular phenomenon that requires an intact vascular endothelium, consequently, any difficulty that interferes with the arterial vasculature may have a direct impact on the sexual performance of men.
-The vascular endothelium is an active and dynamic tissue that plays a key role in regulatory functions such as local homeostasis, perfusion maintenance inflammatory responses, vascular tone regulation, and coagulation.
-Studies suggest that normal aging process and its associated risk factors could cause damage to endothelial tissues that ultimately results in endothelial dysfunction.
+Penile erection function is a neurovascular phenomenon that requires an intact vascular endothelium; consequently, any difficulty that interferes with the arterial vasculature may have a direct impact on the sexual performance of men.
+The vascular endothelium is an active and dynamic tissue that plays a key role in regulatory functions such as local homeostasis, perfusion maintenance, inflammatory responses, vascular tone regulation, and coagulation.

 Epidemiology

-All epidemiologic studies establish an increasing age-associated prevalence and severity of erection problem.
-Many types of research state that the prevalence of ED is higher in the older age groups, peaking in males 70 years and older.
-Sexual problems develop frequently in older adults and are infrequently discussed with the urologists, which is not good for the overall health of older adults.
-Discussing erectile dysfunction treatments remains embarrassing and difficult for many primary health care specialists, as well as patients, find difficulty in raising sexual health issues with their health care professionals or urologists.
+Sexual problems frequently develop in older adults and are infrequently discussed with urologists, which is not good for the overall health of older adults.
+Discussing erectile dysfunction treatments remains embarrassing and difficult for many primary health care specialists and patients, who find it difficult to raise sexual health issues with their health care professionals or urologists.

 Treatment options for Erectile Dysfunction